Virginia Tech® home

 1. Meet with their respective Dean or Associate Dean at least once per semester.

-3. All Residential Well Being senators must:
+3. All Residential Well-being Senators must:

 1. Meet with the Director of Residential Well Being or designee once a semester.